JustinPhillipsPDX/Proteus/README.md

 Proteus is a dynamic, cross-platform window and tiling manager designed to serve as the interactive layer for [Hermes 🦀](https://github.com/JustinPhillipsPDX/Hermes).
 With its adaptable design, Proteus empowers users to manage windows and workflows efficiently, integrating seamlessly with intelligent task and file management systems.
 Proteus is part of an ecosystem of tools that includes [SeaShell 🐚](https://github.com/JustinPhillipsPDX/SeaShell), which acts as the installation and build mechanism for the project.

+In addition to its core functionality, Proteus has the potential to replace system components like the taskbar and Explorer on Windows, providing a streamlined, privacy-first interface for managing tasks, files, and windows while minimizing unnecessary system tracking.

 ## Features (Planned)
 - **Dynamic Window Management**: Customizable tiling and stacking layouts.
 - **Cross-Platform Compatibility**: Runs on Linux, macOS, and Windows.